AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
 These test cases cover various aspects of the project and are used to assess its correctness and performance for the platform functionalities.

-The list of all the test cases created, along with their results can be accessed [HERE](Testing-Project-for-Automation-Exercise-E-commerce-Website/reports/test%20cases.html).
+The list of all the test cases created, along with their results can be accessed [HERE](https://github.com/AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/blob/main/reports/test%20cases.html).

 ### Story 2: Cart Management

--   Verify that the cart display clearly communicates any changes in taxes or other additional charges (e.g., handling fees) that might be applied based on the cart content or user's location.
+-   Verify that the cart display clearly communicates any changes in taxes or other additional charges (e.g., handling fees) that might be applied based on the cart content or the user's location.
 -   Verify that the platform accurately reflects changes in shipping costs within the total price when the cart value falls below the threshold for free shipping offers.
 -   Verify that the cart total price is calculated accurately, considering both the updated quantities of items and any potential changes in their individual prices (e.g., due to variations or promotions).
 -   Verify that the cart total price updates dynamically and accurately whenever there are changes in item quantity or removal of items from the cart.
 -   Verify the platform's behavior when users choose to remove all items from the cart at once.
--   Verify that removing an item from the cart accurately updates the cart content and total price in real-time.
+-   Verify that removing an item from the cart accurately updates the cart content and total price in real time.
 -   Verify that the platform prompts users for confirmation before permanently removing an item from the cart.
 -   Verify that the shopping cart offers users clear and easily accessible options to remove unwanted items from the cart.
 -   Verify that the shopping cart provides appropriate validation messages when users attempt to enter invalid quantities for items (e.g., negative values, exceeding stock limits)